 Wu En (Unen-Yosutu)

 Chinese Archeologist.
 Born in a Mongolian family of Khorchin Zuungar banner, Jirem aimag, Inner Mongolia in 1937.
 Graduated from the Department of History, Beijing University with a major in archeology in 1962.
 He started his career at the Institute of Archeology, Academy of Social Sciences, in Beijing and was appointed as Vise Director in the same institute, as an Executive editor of the review “Kaogu” and as a director of the Board for granting Archeological degrees.
-He is an honored professor of the Institute of Archeology of Germany. the main field of his research work is archeological research on the period ranged from the Bronze Age to the Early Iron Age in the North part of China.
+He is an honored professor at the Institute of Archeology of Germany. the main field of his research work is archeological research on the period ranging from the Bronze Age to the Early Iron Age in the North part of China.
 The excavation and research on Xiongnu graves in Daodunzi supervised by him in 1985, hit the headlines at that time and were a great work to make a significant contribution to the Xiongnu studies.
 He implemented a China-America joint project entitled “Archeological research in the Henhe River basin” and “Excavation and research on the burial place in Shar Tal”.
 He is accounted to be a scholar who made a great contribution to the archeological research on Xiongnu and other ancient nomadic peoples.
 Unen-Yosutu wrote many works concerning ancient nomadic nations.
-Of them, a book entitled “A comparative archeological research in the northern steppe from the Bronze Age to the Xiongnu period” (Beijing, 2007) finished to write before he died, is considered to the most comprehensive work on this matter in Chinese.
+Of them, a book entitled “A comparative archeological research in the northern steppe from the Bronze Age to the Xiongnu period” (Beijing, 2007) finished to write before he died, is considered the most comprehensive work on this matter in Chinese.

 Wuling wang of Zhao (reigned 325 BCE-299 BCE)

 Wang or King of Zhao state during the Warring States Period of Chinese history.
 His reign was famous for one important event: the reforms consisting of “Wearing Barbarian Uniform and the Use of Cavalry in Battle”.
-Wuling Wang ascended to the throne at 325 BCE, about halfway into the Warring States Period.
+Wuling Wang ascended to the throne in 325 BCE, about halfway into the Warring States Period.
 His reign coincided with the appearance of several other notable figures in the Warring States.
-With his new army formed in Xiongnu style, he had pushed northward the nomadic tribes from the Yinshan south slope and Ordos regions, where constructed lines of fortifies wall to mark his newly occupied territories. which was a significant loss for Xiongnu and resulted in the growing confrontation between Chinese and nomadic peoples.
+With his new army formed in Xiongnu style, he had pushed northward the nomadic tribes from the Yinshan south slope and Ordos regions, where constructed lines of the fortified walls to mark his newly occupied territories. which was a significant loss for Xiongnu and resulted in the growing confrontation between Chinese and nomadic peoples.